chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 * Editorial: changes all double quotes in the schema to ASCII quotes 0x22.

 ### Version 0.0.1
-* Initial Cell Census schema is published.
+* Initial Census schema is published.